UnlyEd/next-right-now/docs/index.md

 One small difference though, NRN docs lives at the / folder, because it uses gh-pages, but the built-in docs that comes with a NRN preset are in the `docs/` folder instead.

 Using a `gh-pages` or `master` dedicated branch, or using your `master` branch `docs` folder really is up to you, you can choose what option you want on your GitHub Settings pages, in the **GitHub Pages** section.

+By default, GitHub won't use your `/docs` folder, until you manually configure it.

+> You can definitely leave this folder be for now on, and keep it around for a later use, or remove it altogether.
+> It's completely unrelated to the rest of this boilerplate and won't have any side effect.

 ---